odinian/checksum.py-for-Bit-Rot-detection/README.md

 ## Create Config
 Will create an empty config file at with the default path, or the path passed to the script.
 Will not overwrite a file already there.

+# Note
+I could have used [Windows File Integrity Manager](https://owasp.org/www-project-winfim.net/), but I was mostly done with my script before I learned of this tool, and I wanted a bit more control.
+Still, WinFIM is worth looking at.